neondatabase/website/content/docs/guides/psycopg2.md

 ---
-title: Connect from Python application to Neon using pycopg2
+title: Connect a Python application to Neon using pycopg2
-subtitle: Set up a Neon project in seconds and connect from a Node.js application
+subtitle: Set up a Neon project in seconds and connect from a Python application using pycopg2
 enableTableOfContents: true
-redirectFrom:
-  - /docs/quickstart/node
-  - /docs/integrations/node
 ---

-This guide describes how to create a Neon project and connect to it from a simple Python application that uses `psycopg2`.

-To connect to Neon from a Python application using `psycopg2`:
+This guide describes how to create a Neon project and connect to it from a simple Python application using [Psycopg (psycopg2)](https://pypi.org/project/psycopg2/), a popular PostgreSQL database adapter for the Python programming language.
+The application connects to Neon and retrieves the current time and PostgreSQL version.

+To connect:

 1. [Create a Neon Project](#create-a-neon-project)
 2. [Create a Python project](#create-a-python-project)